I got this question today.

 Truths to Understand.

-Not every practice will match to each person
+Not every practice will match each person.

 - Understand it’s OK to explore practices/systems of belief to find one which fits your expression